Photogalvanic effect in few layer graphene: Model

 \subsection{Electronic Hamiltonian model}

 This study focuses on bilayer and trilayer graphene with different interlayer stacking orders, including AA- and AB-stacked bilayer, along with AAA-, ABA-, and ABC-stacked trilayer (denoted as AA-BG, AB-BG, AAA-TG, ABA-TG, and ABC-TG, respectively, as listed in Table\,\ref{Tab1}).
 These crystal structures possess distinct point group symmetries, leading to structure-dependent Hamiltonian and associated physical properties \cite{Boyd2008}.
 For each stacking configuration, the Hamiltonian $\hat{H}_{k}$ is constructed by the tight-binding model, formed by the carbon $p_z$ orbitals.
-Table\,\ref{Tab1} summarizes the detailed information of each system, including lattice constants, interlayer distances, primitive vectors, atomic positions per unit cell, interlayer/intralayer coupling parameters ($\gamma$), and structure factors (wavevector $\bm k$ dependent functions $g(\bm k)$) \cite{Boyd2008,Zheng2022,Zheng2023,Chuang2012,Cortes2021}.
+Table\,\ref{Tab1} summarizes the detailed information of each system, including lattice constants, interlayer distances, primitive vectors, atomic positions per unit cell, interlayer/intralayer coupling parameters ($\gamma$), and structure factors (wavevector $\bm k$ dependent functions $g_0(\bm k)$, $g_1(\bm k)$, and $g_2(\bm k)$) \cite{Boyd2008,Zheng2022,Zheng2023,Chuang2012,Brun2015,Cortes2021}. .
+Note, for AB-BG, due to the asymmetry between A and B atoms, the on-site energy difference ($\Delta^\prime$) is also considered.
 After diagonalizing each Hamiltonian,

 we obtain the eigenvectors $C_{n\boldsymbol{k}}$ and the eigenenergies $\epsilon_{n\boldsymbol{k}}$ for the $n$-th band at the wavevector $\boldsymbol{k}$.
 The computation of nonlinear photocurrent conductivities relies on the position operator ($\hat{\bm{r}}_{\bm{k}}$) and the velocity operator ($\hat{\bm{v}}_{\bm{k}}$).
 In the tight-binding Bloch basis, the matrix elements of the position operator are